-2020 ADR in USD increased in comparison with previous year from USD 337 to USD 356.
-The same ratio in ARS has increased by 31% due to the effect of the devaluation
+2021 ADR in USD decreased in comparison with previous year from USD 356 to USD 235, primarily as the result of the devaluation of the Argentine Peso.
+The same ratio in ARS has increased by 13%.

 RevPAR:

 Revenue per available room (RevPAR) is a performance metric used in the hotel industry.
 It is calculated by multiplying a hotel's average daily room rate (ADR) by its occupancy rate.